πŸ–₯️Sequencers

 The process begins when users (clients) initiate transactions within the execution clients, also known as rollups.
 These transactions are first directed to Layer 1 (L1) sequencers.

 L1 sequencers play a vital role.
 They take the incoming transactions and sequence them.
-Sequencing is essential for maintaining the correct order of transactions, which is crucial for consistency and integrity sequencers then send the transactions to the batcher.
+Sequencing is essential for maintaining the correct order of transactions, which is crucial for consistency and integrity.
+Next, sequencers send the transactions to the batcher.
 The batcher’s job is to take these transactions into a batch of predetermined size.

 By batching, the system optimizes for network efficiency and cost.
 Batching multiple transactions reduces the overall processing load and potential fees.